jguadagno/jguadagno.github.io/_presentations/protecting-a-net-core-api-with-microsoft-identity-platform.md

 * Setting up Azure Active Directory (AD) tenant with the necessary '*application*' registrations to use the power of Azure and Microsoft Account logins to secure your API and applications.
 * Add authentication and authorization to your API
-* Add authentication and clients.
+* Add authentication to client applications.

 At the end of the session, you'll want to go and add authentication and authorization to your APIs.